Final Procedures of Shower Assistance

 - Hearing Aids can go back in

-- Do they require assistance to clean their teeth or dentures?
+- Do they need help with brushing teeth or dentures?

 “I‘m not in a nursing home yet, Honeybunch!”